 History of the Dallas City Park

 The early pioneers used this area as a picnic ground and meeting place.
 One can read of Fourth of July parades going through town to the “Old Camp Ground”.
 A program and business meeting would be held and a sumptuous picnic dinner followed.
-The original park area was pretty much the same as the old park.
+The original park area was pretty much the same as the park at the end of W. Academy is today.
 Later on there was a bandstand and a lot of activity in the summer time.

 John E. Lyle (1815-1862) purchased the Squatter Rights to the property, held by Mitchell Gilliam.
 The ground was sold to the city by John’s widow, Ellen Lyle, June 5, 1884 for $350, with the deed stating the Christian Church had the right to hold religious services and there would be no intoxicating beverages sold on the premises.
 The original property had a board fence around it.

 The first bridge across the creek to connect the two sides of the park was a swinging bridge which went down the following winter due to flood waters.
 The first swimming hole was at the bend of the creek near the north end of the parking lot.
 In the late 1920’s the merchants of Dallas donated money to build a dam across the creek.
 A dam was built near the sight of the footbridge.
 Planks could be placed in concrete foundations and removed in the winter flood waters.

 Two small sheds were built for changing clothes and restrooms.
 Bill Dalton’s grandfather, E.V.
 Dalton, kept the area picked up and mowed.

 The Dallas Fire Department flushed out the swimming hole several times as the flow of the water slowed down.
 Eventually the flow became so reduced that the pool was judged unsafe, so a municipal pool was built and the old dam torn out.